ppy/osu-wiki/wiki/Medals/en.md

 ### Requirements

-- The player must finish every beatmap once in any difficulty of the pack downloaded from [Theme Beatmap Pack](https://osu.ppy.sh/p/packlist?t=t).
+- The player must finish every beatmap once in any difficulty of the pack downloaded from [Theme Beatmap Pack](https://osu.ppy.sh/beatmaps/packs?type=theme).
 - The played game mode must be osu!standard.
 - Extract the theme pack from the `.zip` file and place the contents into the `Songs` folder.
-  From here, open the osu!client and let the client parse the files before playing the beatmaps.
+  - From here, open the osu! client and let the client parse the files before playing the beatmaps.
   - Alternatively, the player can download the songs inside manually one by one and it would still count.
 - Any variations (like different creator) of the song is not counted.
   It **must** be that specific song and that specific creator at that specific beatmap.
-- The player's account in question must be signed in to the osu!client (not osu!web).
+- The player's account in question must be signed in to the osu! client (not the website).

 ### Notes

 - Mods can be used except for mods that can cause unranked play (e.g. [Auto Pilot](/wiki/AP)).
-- The beatmap can be deleted safely once the **`CLEARED`** status was noted in the [Beatmap Pack Listing](https://osu.ppy.sh/p/packlist?t=t).
+- The beatmap can be deleted safely once the **`CLEARED`** status was noted in the [Beatmap Pack Listing](https://osu.ppy.sh/beatmaps/packs?type=theme).

 ## Skill

-Skill medals are currently divided into three groups: Combo, High Ranker, and Star-based.
+The **Skill** medals are currently divided into three groups: Combo, High Ranker, and Star-based.

-**The Combo** medals can be obtained by gaining a specific [combo](/wiki/combo) in osu!standard and can be completed with any one song.
+The Combo medals can be obtained by gaining a specific [combo](/wiki/combo) in osu!standard and can be completed with any one song.
 Achieving the same combo count in [osu!taiko](/wiki/osu!taiko), [osu!catch](/wiki/osu!catch), or [osu!mania](/wiki/osu!mania) mode will not result in getting the medal.

 For the 1,000 and 2,000 combo medals, you should find approved beatmaps instead of ranked beatmaps.
 However, **do not search for or play unapproved beatmaps!**